FIBO-Physical-AI/curriculum_training/notes/Full_Final_Report.md

 #### 3.1.1 Simulator, training budget, and parallelism

 All experiments are run in Isaac Lab on a single workstation with 2048 parallel environments collecting rollouts in lockstep.
-Each PPO update consumes a batch of 24 environment steps per env, and training runs for 6000 PPO iterations per (condition, seed).
+Each PPO update consumes a batch of 24 environment steps per env, and training runs for 3000 PPO iterations per (condition, seed).
 Three independent random seeds are drawn for every condition, so each curriculum is compared on three runs and reported statistics are taken across seeds.

 The choice of 2048 parallel envs is empirical rather than theoretical: pilot timing on the same hardware showed that 4096 envs ran slower per iteration than 2048, opposite to what raw GPU throughput would predict.
 The cause was not isolated, so 2048 was kept for the sweep as the conservative choice.
-The choice of 6000 PPO iterations replaces an earlier 3000-iteration plan: at 3000 iterations the highest-speed bins had not converged for any condition, so the budget was doubled to give every (condition, bin) cell room to plateau within a single run.
+The 3000-iteration budget is half of what a longer pilot run at 6000 iterations had used, and is short by the standard of comparable wide-range velocity-tracking studies.
+The choice is a wall-clock compromise: a three-condition, three-seed sweep at 3000 iterations occupies one GPU for roughly one day per reward configuration, and the experimental design of this report requires two such sweeps (one for the sprint-retune reward of §3.1.4, one for the energy-regularised reward of §4.2).
+Where the 3000-iteration budget visibly truncates a learning curve before it plateaus, this is flagged in §4.1 and §4.3.

 #### 3.1.2 Velocity command space